-There is no known cure for Ménière's disease.
+There is no known cure for Ménière disease.
 However, lifestyle changes and some treatments can help relieve symptoms.

-Your doctor may suggest ways to reduce the amount of fluid in your body.
+Your health care provider may suggest ways to reduce the amount of fluid in your body.
 This can often help control symptoms.

 - Water pills (diuretics) may help relieve fluid pressure in the inner ear